neosizzle/42KL-booking-API/Readme.md

 5. In the second line, replace it with `MONGODB_URL=mongodb://localhost:27017/42klbooking` .
 If you are using another mongoDB provider, paste your own connection string instead.
 6. `npm run start` to start the program.

+> If you want to populte your data with dummy values beforehand, run npm run seed

 ## Testing
 1. Launch Postman.
 2. Click the Import button beside the big orange New at the top left.